vivopensource/gofpatternscsharp/README.md

 ### Execute

-There are examples for each of the design patterns mentioned in [Implementations](#Implementations) section, just click on the link to the design pattern and it will take you to the respective page of the design pattern that provides information and example.
+There are examples for each of the design patterns mentioned in [Available Patterns](#available-patterns) section, just click on the link of the design pattern to go to the respective page of the design pattern that provides information and example.

-## Implementations
+## Available Patterns

 ### Behavioral Patterns